NorwegianRefugeeCouncil/ckanext-api-tracking/README.md

 # CKAN API tracking extension

-This extension allows CKAN portals to monitor the use of API tokens by users or services accounts.
+This extension allows CKAN portals to monitor the use of API tokens by users or service accounts.

 ## Use-Case